sumhungyee/fastmatmul/README.md

 3. (Some) CPU parallelisation

 ## Is it faster?
-About 90 times faster than base python on my first benchmark of 1 million entries (1000 by 1000).
+~100 times faster than completely unoptimised barebones python

 ## Can it beat NumPy?
 Tough luck.